 Post-harvest: identifying market opportunities (both domestic and export) or encouraging value-adding activities to scale-up profitability.

 At the regional level, the Grow Asia Secretariat in Singapore provides strategic support to the Country Chapters and coordinates joined-up activities with the potential to make value chains more inclusive, accelerate the adoption of climate-smart solutions, and increase food safety and nutrition security.
-These regional "Flagship Programs" are: Agri-Food Innovation, Women’s Economic Empowerment, Responsible Agricultural Investing, and Climate Change Adaptation and Resilience.
+These regional programs are: Agri-Food Innovation, Women’s Economic Empowerment, Responsible Agricultural Investing, and Climate Change Adaptation and Resilience.
 In addition, we have ongoing programs on biosecurity and supporting South-South knowledge exchange.

 Our work is guided by four operating principles: